+Note that the targets laid out in climate scenarios can vary by region depending the sector's value-chain and geographic constraints (e.g., power distribution).
 It is advisable to measure alignment at the geographical level in which the sector tends to operate.
 For example, for the power sector, markets tend to be regional or national, and as such alignment should be measured at that level.
-However, the oil sector is a more global market and in such a case it makes more sense to use a global scenario target.
+However, the oil sector operates in a global market and in such a case it makes more sense to use a global scenario target.

-As part of the PACTA for Banks Toolkit a set of scenarios have been prepared for use with the PACTA for Banks Software.
-This can be accessed at www.transitionmonitor.com please see the
+As part of the PACTA for Banks Toolkit, a set of scenarios have been prepared for use with the PACTA for Banks Software.
+This can be accessed at www.transitionmonitor.com.
+Please see the "Scenario Supporting Document" for more information on the scenarios and details on the methodology used to prepare these files.